bowmanjd/pstalk/slides/slides.md

 <!--
 My first encounter with Powershell was twelve years later, as an IT director in another school.
 It was a Windows Active Directory environment.
 Sometimes I just didn't want to fire up a bloated GUI application to do a thing, or I wanted more control, and I found that this thing called Powershell had moved in to fill the Windows automation product gap I had noticed earlier.

 So I used commands, on occasions, like `Get-ADUser` and `Get-ADComputer`.
-And assorted Active Directory commands to query and update users and computers.
+And assorted other Active Directory commands to query and update users and computers.
 Just right there on the command line, and occasionally in short scripts.
 I treated it like a helpful toy.

 -->